Immigration documents

 -

-Once you have received your Offer of Admission from Ontario Tech University, you can apply for a study permit online or by mail.
+Once you have received your Offer of Admission from Ontario Tech University, you can apply for a study permit.
+Detailed information about how to apply for a study permit can be found on the IRCC website.

 -